angusluckmann/shpkg/README.md

 - Maybe manage updates and software-installations on gentoo-installs
 - Prototype potential next-level package-management concepts for linux
 - Understand package-managers in popular linux distributions at a basic level
-- Manage or any other kind of files on your hard-drive
+- Manage any other kind of files on your hard-drive
 - etc.

 ## Downsides